-ANSI Pump and API Pump are two types of Centrifugal pump styles that are used in Chemical Plants, Refineries, and Oil & Gas Industries.
+ANSI Pump and API Pump are two types of Centrifugal pump styles that are used in Chemical Plants, Refineries, and Oil and Gas Industries.
 They have some distinct differences.
 This article will compare the major features of both these pumps.

 What is an API Pump?

 An API Pump is a special type of centrifugal pump that meets the design, inspection, and testing criteria specified by the American Petroleum Institute’s API-610 standard for pumps.
 In Refineries and Petrochemical Industries, mostly API pumps are used as they provide very good operating experience in handling hydrocarbons (oil, gasoline, Natural gas, and petroleum products) due to their robust design.
 Generally, They come in many different forms employing a number of pumping mechanisms.
 Traditionally API pumps are considered very conservative (stringent) and costly.

 What is an ANSI Pump?

 ANSI Pumps are a type of horizontal, single-stage, end suction centrifugal pump that has an overhung impeller and back pull-out.
 This type of pump is designed based on the ASME B73.1 standard.
-Due to their less cost, they are popularly used in chemical industries, refineries, and industrial and mining applications for comparatively less temperature pressure applications.
+Due to their low cost, they are popularly used in chemical industries, refineries, and industrial and mining applications for comparatively less temperature pressure applications.
 The main advantage of ANSI pumps is their interchangeability across manufacturers and brands.

 ANSI Pump vs API Pump